Multi-cloud integrations are only officially supported on Kubecost Enteprise plans.

-This document outlines how to set up cloud integration for accounts on multiple cloud providers, or multiple accounts on the same cloud provider.
-Multi-Cloud is an enterprise feature.
-This configuration can be used independently of or in addition to other cloud integration configurations provided by Kubecost.
+This document outlines how to set up cloud integration for accounts on multiple cloud service providers (CSPs), or multiple accounts on the same cloud provider.
+This configuration can be used independently of, or in addition, to other cloud integration configurations provided by Kubecost.
 Once configured, Kubecost will display cloud assets for all configured accounts and perform reconciliation for all federated clusters that have their respective accounts configured.

 kubectl create secret generic <SECRET_NAME> --from-file=cloud-integration.json -n kubecost

 <SECRET_NAME>and upgrade Kubecost via Helm.

 The following values can be located in the Azure Portal under Cost Management > Exports, or Storage accounts:

 azureSubscriptionIDis the Subscription ID belonging to the Storage account which stores your exported Azure cost report data.